wout/rosetta/README.md

        alt="Rosetta logo">
 </p>

-### Probably the fastest internationalization library in the world
 A blazing fast internationalization (i18n) library for Crystal with compile-time key lookup.
 You'll never have a `missing translation` in your app, ever again.